OpenNTI/nti.dataserver/docs/nginx-gunicorn.rst

 Stunnel
 =======

-These instructions are for version 4.52; any version greater than 4.44 is required in order to add proxy support so that HAProxy knows the originating IP and can pass it on to nginx.
+These instructions are for version 4.53; any version greater than 4.44 is required in order to add proxy support so that HAProxy knows the originating IP and can pass it on to nginx.

-On AWS, first install the available stunnel distribution.
+On AWS, first install the available stunnel distribution (to get setup scripts).
 Then download and compile the latest stunnel like so:

 ::